-- [26] Having set out the legal principles which guide the court as to how to exercise its discretion, I will now proceed to evaluate whether the applicant has satisfied the requirements of Rule 6 (12). - [27] I have already pointed out the Notice of Motion is dated 13 December 2013 (which is a Friday).
+[26] Having set out the legal principles which guide the court as to how to exercise its discretion, I will now proceed to evaluate whether the applicant has satisfied the requirements of Rule 6 (12).

+[27] I have already pointed out the Notice of Motion is dated 13 December 2013 (which is a Friday).
 The notice of motion did not inform the respondents as to when they must give notice of their intention to oppose the application, it also did not inform the respondents as to when they must file their answering affidavits.
 Can it in the circumstances be said that the notice of motion is 'as far as practicable in terms of these rules.
 I am of the view that the answer is in the negative.

-[28] The matter was set down for hearing on Monday morning 16 December 2013 at served on the Government Attorney (who is by statute authorised to receive service on behalf any Government Agency, Ministry or Department) at 14H56 on the 13th December
+[28] The matter was set down for hearing on Monday morning 16 December 2013 at 09H00.
+The Deputy Sherriffs return of services indicate that the Notice of Motion was served on the Government Attorney (who is by statute authorised to receive service on behalf any Government Agency, Ministry or Department) at 14H56 on the 13th December 2013, on the Third Respondent at 14H47 also on the 13th December 2013, on the Fifth Respondent at 15H09 also on the 13th December 2013.
+As regard the sixth respondent the Deputy Sherriff s return of service simply indicates the following:

-09H00.
-The Deputy Sherriff's return of services indicate that the Notice of Motion was

-2013, on the Third Respondent at 14H47 also on the 13th December 2013, on the Fifth

-Respondent at 15H09 also on the 13th December 2013.
-As regard the sixth respondent the

-Deputy Sherriff's return of service simply indicates the following:

-'Address where served:
+'Address where served: Fax: 26463228820